Kitchen Design Ideas from NYC Apartments, Lofts, and Townhouses

 Upper Row of Wall Cabinets

-I have never heard anyone in new York say they have too much storage in their apartment; maximizing every inch is always a priority, especially in the kitchen.
-A key design tip for spaces with heigh ceilings is to install an extra row of upper cabinets, extending storage capacity all the way to the ceiling.
+I have never heard anyone in New York say they have too much storage in their apartment.
+Maximizing storage is always a priority, especially in the kitchen.
+In rooms with higher ceilings, extending cabinetry all the way to the ceiling can be an effective way to increase storage capacity while maintaining a clean and organized appearance.

 Kitchen with Upper Cabinets